Skip to content

 NCLT ordered the compulsory winding up of Amrapali companies after homebuyers filed complaints.
 The tribunal found systematic money diversion and construction delays.
 Courts appointed official liquidators to protect 42,000 homebuyer investments and interests.

-Let’s know about the structured process to legally close a business while meeting all obligations.
+Let’s know about the structured procedure for winding up of a company while meeting all obligations.

 1. Initial Decision and Approvals